Icewater1402/Financial-Analysis/README.md

 * translations are going to be worked on in the future.
 For now, same credit statements :)
 * Small fix with sheet order on data export.
 Monthly summary now appears first before detailed transactions
 * Updated exccel export formatting- more catered towards ateh

+## 11/13/2024
+* Added values for monthly summaries
+* FIXME: Essentials are still an option in the program but remains a category in spreadsheet